Updated on: September 13, 2024

 McAfee’s VPN is surprisingly fast, barely slowing down my internet connection while encrypting my web traffic and hiding my IP address.
 I really appreciate this, especially as a laptop user.
 Besides needing excellent web protections, a VPN is essential for staying safe when using your laptop in public.
 All plans come with unlimited data (so long as you enroll in auto-renew), unlike Bitdefender where you have to pay extra for the VPN with no limitations.

-McAfee also offers a password management solution.
-It includes important features like auto-filling, 256-bit AES encryption, a password generator, and unlimited password storage across your devices.
-I tested this password manager and found it both reliable and easy to use.
-However, it lacks some important functions, namely, password sharing, vault auditing, and data breach monitoring.
-Still, it’s a decent solution to securely storing your passwords.
+McAfee also offers a password manager with essential features like auto-fill, 256-bit AES encryption, a password generator, and unlimited password storage.
+In my tests, it was reliable and easy to use.
+However, it lacks some key functions, such as password sharing, vault auditing, and data breach monitoring.
+Despite this, it’s a good option for basic secure storage.

 Bottom Line: